-A Sustainability Risks Policy (the "Policy") has been adopted in respect of the Sub-Fund, which sets out how sustainability risks are integrated into the investment decision-making process with respect to the Sub-Fund.
+A Sustainability Risks Policy (the "Policy") has been adopted by the Investment Manager in respect of the Sub-Fund, which sets out how sustainability risks are integrated into the investment decision-making process with respect to the Sub-Fund.
 A summary description of the key features of the Policy is available at https://deuterium.us/images/Deuterium-Capital-Management-LLC-Impact-of-Sustainability-Risks-on-Returns.pdf.

-The sustainability-related disclosures required pursuant to the SFDR can be found in Appendix I.
+The sustainability-related disclosures required pursuant to the SFDR can be found in Appendix 3.